diffpy/diffpy.github.io/products/pdfmorph.rst

 ========

 .. note::
 	The PDFmorph application has a Command Line Interface.
 If you are unfamiliar with the terminal or windows command prompt, it is recommended that you consult online resources and become somewhat familiar before using PDFmorph.

-PDFmorph is a Python software package designed to increase the insight researchers can obtain from measured atomic pair distribution functions (PDFs) in a model independent way.
-The program was designed to help a researcher answer the question:
-"has my material undergone a phase transition between these two measurements?"
+PDFmorph is a Python software package designed to increase the insight researchers can obtain from measured atomic pair distribution functions (PDFs) in a model-independent way.
+The program was designed to help a researcher answer the question: Has my material undergone a phase transition between these two measurements?

 PDFmorph makes use of several data manipulation techniques to correct for benign effects such as thermal expansion and increased thermal motion before computing and plotting a difference curve between two PDFs.
 One PDF is identified as the "target" PDF and the second is "morphed" by "stretching", "smearing", and "scaling".
 PDFmorph will vary amplitude of morphing transformations to obtain the best fit between morphed and target PDFs, then plot them along with the difference curve plotted below.

 There are also a few other morphing transformations in the program.

 Finally, we note that PDFmorph should work on other spectra that are not PDFs, though it has not been extensively tested beyond the PDF.

 ..
 PDFmorph will soon be included in :doc:`xPDFsuite <xPDFsuite>`, a powerful end-to-end software for X-ray PDF analysis. xPDFsuite is designed for flexible, high throughput PDF analyses and contains many features for interrogating, comparing, and modeling data as well as simply doing data reduction.